06 Apr Advanced higher art or further education?

 This blog post coincides very well with a fabulous email we received today from a very proud Mum that we met whilst doing our presentation/information evening at Dundee Contemporary Arts last year.

 “Hi Julie, just wanted to drop you a note after reading your post regarding successful entrants to courses.

 We met a few years ago when Rosanna and myself drove down to Dundee from Inverness to attend your portfolio talk and then we briefly met at the John Byrne Awards the previous year.

 Rosanna has worked very hard in every area of her application.
-She took the decision to leave school in 5th Year and live in Ullapool in order to go to Bridgehouse Art portfolio course.
-Around 15 mixed age students attend an intensive 16 week course.
+She took the decision to leave school in the 5th Year and live in Ullapool in order to go to the Bridgehouse Art portfolio course.
+Around 15 mixed-age students attend an intensive 16-week course.
 Three ‘young ones’ were applying to study art.

-Taking on board all the advice you shared Rosanna has been in a extremely fortunate position and has had an offer to study textiles from Edinburgh College of Art (ECA), Glasgow School of Art (GSA) and Dundee (DJCAD).
+Taking on board all the advice you shared Rosanna has been in an extremely fortunate position and has had an offer to study textiles from Edinburgh College of Art (ECA), Glasgow School of Art (GSA), and Dundee (DJCAD).

-We really could not be more happy and grateful for the eye opener from those years ago.
+We really could not be more happy and grateful for the eye-opener from those years ago.
 It has been the main focus for several years taking every opportunity to go on courses, gain work experience, visit exhibitions attend ALL degree shows.
-Take part in ECA and GSA summer school and follow a path which really is unconventional to the usual degree applicant.
+Take part in ECA and GSA summer school and follow a path that really is unconventional to the usual degree applicant.

-There was no mention of Duke of Edinburgh awards in the personal statement or prefect duties; there was no space for that as there was too much art to talk about.
+There was no mention of Duke of Edinburgh awards in the personal statement or perfect duties; there was no space for that as there was too much art to talk about.